RAKIYOU/Designing-Neural-Networks-with-PyTorch/README.md

 |net7:ResNet18   |50    |93.62%      |10    |99.24%       |11175370|
 |net8:Alexnet    |100   |95.31%      |25    |99.49%       |57029322|
 |net9:MobileNetV2|20    |91.58%      |5     |99.24%       |2236106|

+## what I found ##
+(1) Different neural networks have different numbers of parameters, then the training time for a single epoch could be >>different.
+(2) For small datasets (such as MNIST), a simple CNN can achieve high classification accuracy.
+So there may be no need to use a large      neural network.
+(Using 1000samples to train LeNet 100 epochs takes less time than training ResNet18 25 epochs, but the classification accuracies obtained by both are not much different.)
+(3) For net3 and net4 under the same training conditions, as the networks get deeper, the classification accuracy decreases.
+(4) we introduced the basic block from ResNet into net 6, and the training time for an epoch is much longer compared with net3 and net4.
+(5) For simple CNNs, we need to calculate the size of each feature map then we can specify the structure of the first FC layer.
+For ResNet, etc., it has a fixed input image size (224 * 224), and a prior resize process is needed.

 ## Specific structure for each net ##
 net1: sample tradional net which only has 2 linear fully connected layer.
 ```